 Ferret mills are the ferret equivalent of puppy farms.
-They are large businesses whose priority is meeting a market demand to make a profit, rather the health and well-being of the ferrets.
+They are large businesses whose priority is meeting a market demand to make a profit, rather the health, longevity, and well-being of the ferrets.
 They frequently breed for “exotic” colors, without regards to the genetic health of the parents, leading to a proliferation of genetic disorders and congenital defects.
 (See Waardenberg’s Syndrome).
-The ferrets are often housed in inumane conditions, with a high population of ferrets in small, cramped spaces with little room to move an play, and wire-floored cages that damage sensitive feet.
-The kits are torn away from their mothers before they are old enough to wean, spayed and neutered at 4-6 weeks of age, and shipped off!
+The ferrets are often housed in cramped conditions, with a high population of ferrets in small, cramped spaces with little room to move an play, and wire-floored cages that damage sensitive feet.
+The kits are removed from their mothers before they are old enough to wean, spayed and neutered at 4-6 weeks of age, and shipped off!
 Because they are taken from their mother too early, they often do not learn appropriate behavior such as proper hygiene (potty training), bite inhibition, social behavior, ferret vocabulary/body language, etc. This can result in a variety of behavior problems including as well as significant health issues.
 In particular, through being spayed and neutered too young, ferrets are experiencing a significant increase in adrenal disease, and it is being seen in younger ferrets each year!

 Marshall Farms (MF)

 Behavior: Tend to be more docile and very submissive and may find more aggressive ferrets to be a bit overwhelming.

 Body structure: Tend towards smaller stature, though in recent years they have brought in some larger breeding stock.
 Due to higher incidence of Waardenburg’s you may see some with broader skull and wide set eyes.

 Personality/attitude: Previously considered “bite proof” (this has changed since the new breeding stock import)